-Off on a Tangent Meditations on the derivative Shishir Agrawal Draft of October 6, 2019 Introduction These notes are intended as a guided meditation on the concept of the derivative.
+Off on a Tangent Meditations on the derivative Shishir Agrawal Draft of April 5, 2021 Introduction These notes are intended as a guided meditation on the concept of the derivative.
 They start with a rigorous treatment of single variable derivatives.
 The next step is to generalize and consider multivariable derivatives.
 Then, after an interlude introducing manifolds, the notes conclude with the "ultimate" generalization of the derivative: pushforwards of tangent vectors on manifolds.
+The word "ultimate" should probably be taken with a grain of salt.
+There are versions of the derivative that we do not discuss here.
+For example, we do not discuss the Fréchet derivative in Banach spaces, nor do we discuss the Radon-Nikodym derivative.
+The emphasis here is rather on geometry.
 I have tried to include many pictures, because it seems to me that you don't deeply understand something until you can visualize it.
 I have also tried to include many exercises, because it seems to me that you really need to play with concepts yourself in order to understand them.
 How to read mathematics The first and foremost comment I have about reading math is to remember that you'll only understand things if you do them yourself.
 Spend a lot of time solving exercises.
 It's okay if you get stuck; in fact, that's great news!
 That means you'll have learned something when you finally do figure it out.
 Don't let it bog you down, but do keep coming back to the exercises that give you trouble until you manage to pin down a solution.
 Generally speaking, I think that it's useful to organize reading and learning new mathematics in the following stages. - In the first stage, focus on the definitions, theorem statements, and examples.
 The examples are the most important of those.
 If there are exercises about explicit examples, do them.
 Skip the proofs of the theorems. - (2) In the second stage, look over the proofs and try to figure out how it's structured.
 Do not go through line-by-line and trying to understand all of the details at this point.
 Try to formulate an outline of the argument by identifying the main claims that are being made.
 Make sure that these main claims agree with the intuition you've developed from the examples you studied in the previous step.
-Try to visualize parts of the argument.
-(3) In the third stage, study the details of the proofs.
+Try to visualize parts of the argument. - (3) In the third stage, study the details of the proofs.